journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/91_tech_org-recruit_editor.md

 ## a commit or pull request at https://github.com/journalovi/jovi-workflows
 -->

-Instructions for OC:
+### Instructions for OC
-> - If there is anything in the list below that you are unsure of, tag the Tech Chair.
+- If there is anything in the list below that you are unsure of, tag the Tech Chair.
 Github IDs are listed on [People page](https://www.journalovi.org/people.html).
-> - Close this issue when all items are complete.
+- Close this issue when all items are complete.

+### Recruit an AE:

 - [ ] Add paper to the AE recruitment spreadsheet
 - [ ] Post abstract, author names, link to paper, and a rough summary of the paper application domain and method, and a reminder to check the [ACM COI policy](https://www.acm.org/publications/policies/conflict-of-interest) to:
    - [ ] `#jovi_editors` Slack channel
    - [ ] editors@journalovi.org

-Once an AE is assigned to the paper:
+### Once an AE is assigned to the paper:

 - [ ] Add them to the paper Slack channel.
 - [ ] Create the following issues and assign them to the editor: